 Getting to campus

-Goldsmiths runs a free airport pick up service for students who are arriving at Heathrow and Gatwick airports between 16 and 18 September.
+Goldsmiths runs a free airport pick-up service for students who are arriving at Heathrow and Gatwick airports between 16 and 18 September.
 You’ll be met by a member of Goldsmiths staff.
 The journey will take about 2 hours, and it’s a great opportunity to meet other students.
-Registration is essential so book your place by visiting our airport meet and greet page.

 Other ways to reach us

 - Take the Piccadilly line eastbound and change at Green Park onto the Jubilee Line

 - Change at London Bridge and catch a train to New Cross or New Cross Gate.

 - Take the train to Liverpool Street Station

 - Take a bus from Liverpool Street Station to London Bridge.
 There are number of buses you can take including the 35, 47, 48, 149 and 344.

 - At London Bridge take a train to New Cross or New Cross Gate.